DragonflyStats/TechAdmin/Python/PSFreport.md

 ### Surplus
 There was a surplus of 600 Euro, that remains unallocated.

-This came about due to 4 students opting not to attend.
+This came about due to 4 university students opting not to attend.
 Their tickets were re-allocated to other eligible candidates, but the financial aid component was not.
 Those replacing were all based in dublin, and as such didn't not require assistance with accomodation costs.